IEEEProjectsBengaluru/Arduino-Basics-Programming/Multiple LED interfacing and pattern generation – part 2/README.md

 - Go to tools->select Board->select Arduino UNO
 - Click on “Verify” button and copy the generated hex file path from Arduino as described in this link https://www.instructables.com/HOW-TO-GET-HEX-FILE-FROM-ARDUINO-/
-- Go to PROTEUS 8->Click on Arduino Uno->Edit Component window will pop up ->paste the hex file path in Program file->Click OK
+- Go to PROTEUS ->Click on Arduino Uno->Edit Component window will pop up ->paste the hex file path in Program file->Click OK
  <img src=https://user-images.githubusercontent.com/84024571/134045169-35cc61e7-2f3e-4e02-8c82-73372514dfdb.PNG width="800" height="400">

 - Click on the Run button.